christopherdebeer/Hub.js/README.md

 **newItem()**

+	// creates a new entity
 	myHub.newItem("entity", value, getter, setter, requires)

 **addRequirements()**

 	// adds the passed entities as requirements of "entity"
 	// "entity"'s getter:
-	//		can only run if these are met/have a value
+	//	 - can only run if these are met/have a value
-	// 		and will be run when they are updated/set/changed myHub.addRequirements("entity", ["these", "are", "required", "to", "Get", "theEntity"])
+	// 	 - and will be run when they are updated/set/changed myHub.addRequirements("entity", ["these", "are", "required", "to", "Get", "theEntity"])

 **promise()**